nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/using-application-templates.md

     --}}
     ![Application Template details ](nx_asset://a9c5181c-0426-47be-924a-d60a21595afb ?w=350,border=true)
 3. Click on **Import this package**.
-4. On the confirmation window that pops up, click on **OK**.
+4. On the confirmation window, click on **OK**.<br>
-    A feedback window pops up to indicate that the import was successful.
+    A pop-up appears, indicating that the import was successful.
     {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Using Application Templates/Application Template Imported
     name: STUDIO_application_template_imported.png
     studio_modeler#screenshot#up_to_date
     --}}
     ![Application Template Imported](nx_asset://f6b1df76-9744-4bf7-b67c-14da77c957b7 ?w=350,border=true)
-5. Click on **OK**.
+5. Click on **OK**.<br>
     The icon ![]({{file name='STUDIO_tick_icon.png'}} ?w=18,h=16) is displayed next to the imported template, indicating that this template has been imported.
-    Your project is reloaded with all the template's features.
-You can now browse your project with the new imported features and edit them.
-If you modify something, Studio will tell you that you broke some other configuration by displaying the errors, and you'll be able to adapt every dependent thing.
-Also you'll be able to rename the imported features if you need.
+    Your project is reloaded with all the template's features.You can now browse your project with the new imported features and edit them.<br>
+    If you modify something, Studio will indicate you that you broke some other configuration by displaying the errors, and you'll be able to adapt every dependent item.
+Also you'll be able to rename the imported features if needed.

 {{! /multiexcerpt}} {{#> callout type='info' heading='Using several application templates'}}
 Some templates declare the same object.
 For instance two templates can declare the "Folder" document type.
 In that case, Nuxeo Studio will refuse to import the second template until you rename the previous object, to avoid collision.
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Using Application Templates/Application Template Import Result